Discover the Real Story of Santa Fe

 • Worked odd jobs — including washing dishes at a downtown hotel

-• Developed the skills that would shape his destinyAnd it was in Santa Fe where he later spent four of the final months of his life — confined in the Santa Fe Jail.
+• Began developing the skills that would shape his destinyIt was also in Santa Fe that he spent four of the final months of his life — confined in the Santa Fe Jail.

-• Visit the locations where young Billy once roamed
+• Visit the places where young Billy once roamed

 • See the church where his mother married his stepfather